 Format your statement as an essay; text must be written in paragraphs.
-Tables, lists and bullets are not allowed, and will be changed to a block paragraph with a semicolon to separate each item.
+Tables, lists and bullet points are not allowed, and will be changed to a block paragraph with a semicolon to separate each item.
 The number of paragraphs permitted is based on statement word limits:

-150 words: three paragraphs200 words: four paragraphs300 words: five paragraphs
+150 words: three paragraphs200 words: four paragraphs300 words: six paragraphs